codesandbox/codesandbox-client/packages/homepage/content/articles/new-dashboard/index.md

 familiar with, we've refreshed the look and feel of the dashboard.
 This update evolves the design to bring through the
-[updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with large numbers of sandboxes a better experience too.
+[updates made in the editor](https://codesandbox.io/post/new-look-editor) and makes working with large numbers of sandboxes a much better experience too.

 ### A new start screen